On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Key Definitions: Modes of Convergence

-A subset $S \subseteq H$ is said to be \textbf{(topologically) negligible} in $H$, aka \textbf{nowhere dense}, just in case, for every open ball $B$ in $H$, there is some open ball $B'$ in $H$ that is nested within $B$ and disjoint from $S$.
-In that case, $S$ has an open ``hole'' $B'$ in every local neighborhood $B$ in $H$; it is like a slice of hyper Swiss cheese, incredibly full of open holes.
+When high standards are unachievable, it is natural to look for lower standards and see whether they are achievable.
+So, define some weaker modes of convergence as follows.

-A learning method $\widehat{H}$ is said to have almost sure convergence to the truth secured \textbf{almost everywhere} if, for each causal hypothesis $H$, $\widehat{H}$ converges to the truth almost surely in all states in $H$ (construed as a topological space) except on some nowhere dense subset of $H$.
+The domain of convergence should be extended as far as possible.
+Accordingly, a learning method $\hat{H}$ for tackling a problem $\PPP$ is said to converge (in probability) to the truth \textbf{on a maximal domain} if no other learning method converges (in probability) to the truth in at least all causal states in $\SSS$ where $\hat{H}$ does and in strictly more causal states in $\SSS$.

-A learning method $\widehat{H}$ is said to converge to the truth almost surely \textbf{on a maximal domain of convergence} if no learning method $\widehat{H}'$ converges to the truth almost surely in all states where $\widehat{H}$ does and in strictly more states.
+The domain of convergence should, if possible, be extended to cover at least ``almost everywhere'', which will be defined quite standardly as in geometry and topology: ``almost everywhere'' as ``everywhere'' except on a ``nowhere dense'' subspace.
+Consider a very standard metric for measuring the distance between probability measures, the \textbf{total variation distance}, which is defined by: $\Delta(P, P') = \sup_{A} \left| P(A) - P'(A) \right|$, for any probability measures $P$ and $P'$.
+Choose a metric $\delta$ defined on the set of all causal graphs over $\VVV$ (any metric would do), hold $\delta$ fixed, and let $\delta(G, G')$ measure the distance between two causal graphs $G$ and $G'$.
+The distance between two causal states $s = (G, P)$ and $s' = (G', P')$ will be measured by a certain metric $d$, defined by $d(s, s') = \delta(G, G') + \Delta(P, P')$, i.e., the sum of the distance between the two causal structures and the distance between the two joint distributions.
+An {\bf open ball} centered at a causal state $s$ is a set taking this form:

-As mentioned in the introductory section, the idea of ``negligible'' alone can at most justify sacrificing truth-finding performance on {\em some} negligible set of causal states, but it says nothing about {\em which}.
-Adding convergence on a maximal domain turns out to help not much.
-We need to consider not just where convergence happens, but also how it does.
+where the radius $\epsilon$ is required to be positive.
+This turns the state space $\SSS$ into a topological space, whose {\bf open sets} are defined as unions of open balls.
+The specific distance functions used to define the open sets are inessential to this paper; it is the open sets that are essential.\footnote{We are indebted to Kevin T. Kelly for suggesting to us this topology, which significantly improves on the topology used in an earlier draft of this paper.} With respect to a topological space held fixed, a subset $X$ is said to be \textbf{(topologically) negligible}, aka \textbf{nowhere dense}, if for every open set/ball $B$, there is some open set/ball $B'$ that is nested within $B$ and disjoint from $X$.
+In that case, $X$ has an open ``hole'' $B'$ in every local neighborhood $B$ in the topological space; it is like a slice of Swiss cheese incredibly full of open holes.
+A learning method $\hat{H}$ for tackling a problem $\PPP$ is said to converge (in probability) to the truth \textbf{almost everywhere} if $\hat{H}$ converges (in probability) to the truth in all causal states in $\SSS$ except on a nowhere dense subset of $\SSS$.